Attano/Sky/README.md

 > **Map 4: Milltown B**

-- Added an Event after the Survivors leave the saferoom, Tank will jump out of a burning Airplane and will be immune to chip for 4 Seconds
+- Added an Event after the Survivors leave the saferoom, Tank will jump out of a burning Airplane and will be immune to chip for 4 Seconds.
+Tank spawn will be static at 21%.
-- Rest of the Map is done in Promod style

 > **Map 5: Milltown Escape**